James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    between corrupted and clean class means), so the network keeps whatever shift develops naturally, without imposing a target direction.
-3. **Teacher-from-plain-DGLSS++ at medium**: the concat_diag FAILED at frozen level (Iteration 19.7), but the failure diagnosis reframes it — the question is not "do the two frozen spaces concatenate" but "can training reproduce the plain DGLSS++ per-class shift" (dir_retention ~0.37 for car fog) instead of erasing it.
+3. **Teacher-from-plain-DGLSS++ at medium**: the concat_diag FAILED at frozen level (Iteration 19.7), but the failure diagnosis reframes it: the question is not "do the two frozen spaces concatenate" but "can training reproduce the plain DGLSS++ per-class shift" (dir_retention ~0.37 for car fog) instead of erasing it.